Article by Alan Jamieson, COO.

 Our guidance is underpinned by Government guidelines, and as with everything Peldon Rose do, we’ve shaped it around the heart of a business, the workforce.

 It is vital that you engage your workforce and they understand why their actions are critical to the safety of others and themselves.
-To provided clarity and transparency of the process for our team, we created a video to help our team understand the changes.
+To provide clarity and transparency of the process for our team, we created a video to help our team understand the changes.

 Please insert a valid email